cugos/cugos.github.com/_posts/meetings/2013-12-18-cugos_monthly.markdown

 - Everyone ([@cugos](https://github.com/cugos)) - Let's talk about FOSS4G 2014 in PDX and how we can help and what presentations people might do

 Special guest [@lyzidiamond](https://github.com/lyzidiamond), new [Code for America Fellow!](http://www.codeforamerica.org/fellows/2014-fellows/)
+Special guest [@hallahan](https://github.com/hallahan), a new graduate of OSU and all-around badass will hopefully talk about his Leaflet plugins

 - [@githubuser](https://yoururl.com/) description to come...